“This post may contain affiliate links. Please read my disclosure for more info.

 Our Digit Review Summary

-And Digit takes it a few steps further by automating the process, and doing it in such small increments that it’s painless.
+But Digit takes it a few steps further by automating the process, and doing it in such small increments that it’s painless.

 For such a simple app, Digit has had a noticeable impact on our finances.
 Right now, our second car is an older Honda with over 200,000 miles on it.
 I love not having a car payment, but I know the tradeoff is an unexpected repair several times a year.
 I’m not worried though, because I know the money is there for it.

 If you have no emergency fund now, and especially if you’re struggling with debt, I’d recommend checking out Digit.
-Because once you can pay for emergencies with cash, budgeting and paying off debt suddenly become easier.
+Because once you can pay for emergencies with cash, budgeting and paying off debt become much easier.